List of fishes known as dory

 Additionally, several species of spinyfin (family Diretmidae, order Beryciformes) have been given the name dory by fishmongers.

+In British English, the name is sometimes used for the walleye (Sander vitreus, synonym Stizostedion vitreum) – and the walleye's common name in French is the phonetically similar doré – meaning golden or gilded.

-In parts of Southeast Asia, fillets of Pangasius sp. catfishes are referred to as cream dory, Pangasius dory or Pacific dory.
+In parts of Southeast Asia, fillets of shark catfish (ex.
+Pangasius) are marketed as cream dory, Pangasius dory, Pacific dory, or simply dory.